Degree type(s): Bachelor's; Minor

 Location(s): Bismarck, ND

-With a curriculum grounded in Christian, Catholic, and Benedictine ethics, you will gain personal and humanitarian skills to more effectively engage and serve your community.
-In the Criminal Justice bachelor’s degree program, you will also have opportunities to gain real-world experience from professors with more than 100 years of field experience—through internship opportunities with local criminal justice organizations and facilities, and in programs such as the Emerging Leaders Academy.
+With a curriculum grounded in Christian, Catholic, and Benedictine values, you will gain personal and humanitarian skills to more effectively engage and serve your community.
+In the Criminal Justice program, you will also have opportunities to gain real-world experience from professors with years of experience; internship opportunities with local criminal justice organizations and facilities; and in programs such as the Emerging Leaders Academy.
+This program is offered traditionally on campus, or check out our online Criminal Justice program.

 - Law enforcement and policing